Justin-Watkins/Justin-Watkins.github.io/07-LeadScoring.md

 evals_10         <- trm("evals", n_evals = 10)
 ```

-Let's put everything together into a tune instance that will pass our new criteria to the model.
+Let's combine everything into a tune instance that will pass our new criteria to the model.

 ```r